 - Inheritance comes as a legacy and gift.

 - The meek will be the heirs and partakers of the Kingdom of God.

-The more I study the beatitudes, the more I realize that these characteristics are not something you can get instantly.
+The more I study the beatitudes, the more I realize that these character traits are not something you can get overnight.
 It is a subtle, gradual change.
 There are not set rules to achieve them.
 Only thing you can do is to allow God to completely transform you from within.
-And it is very difficult to give up control of our life and let God be in driving seat.
-(I am talking about Christians.)
+It means to give up the control of our life and let God be in driving seat.

 “Change me from within; change my heart and let me be a person, you want me to be.”